Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Jalapeno

 Yes, chicken loves jalapenos as a treat.
-Chickens can’t taste capsaicin, which is an active ingredient of these types of chilies or hot peppers.
-So, they don’t cause any harm to your chooks.
+Chickens can’t taste capsaicin, an active ingredient of these chilies or hot peppers.
+So they don’t cause any harm to your chooks.

 Honey

-Yes, honey is a great chicken treat for your flocks, mainly when they are facing any bacterial or viral infection.
-Honey is the first choice of most veterinarians because it has antibacterial properties and helps relieve respiratory tract infections.
+Honey is a great chicken treat for flocks, mainly when facing bacterial or viral infections.

 Leeks

 Yes, chickens can eat leeks.
 They look like onions and contain sulfuric content, which will help their bodies repel pests like lice, mites, and worms.
-If you spread leeks on the floor, chickens love to peck at them.
+If you spread leeks on the floor, chickens love pecking at them.

 Strawberry

 Yes, chickens love to eat strawberries.
-You can also give leftover half-eaten strawberries to them, but give it occasionally because of its sweetness.
+You can also give leftover half-eaten strawberries to them, but give them occasionally because of their sweetness.
 Otherwise, they are safe.

-Yes, chickens can eat all parts of a pumpkin except the upper hard shell.
+Yes, chickens can eat all pumpkin parts except the upper hard shell.
 Just cut the upper part of the pumpkin or cut it into pieces.
 Your flocks will be happy to eat pumpkin seeds, guts, flesh, everything.

 Yes, chickens love to eat mushrooms, but give them cooked only.
 They are easy to digest when cooked.
 Always give us mushrooms we eat, like paddy or straw mushrooms, button mushrooms, etc.